 In the summer of 2016 we worked together with refugees at a sewing workshop at the company headquarters in Obereisenbach to make sustainable bags out of remnant materials.
 Within a few months, a pilot project was developed with the Asylum Network of Tettnang in which refugees visited workshops here at VAUDE.

-At the same time, we saw that the bags were well received by customers so we are now planning for a long-term production project by creating new positions for refugees.
+At the same time, a market check showed that the bags were well accepted by consumers.
+That is why we have set up an Upcycling Workshop where the bags are produced by creating two permanent positions for refugees.

-These rejection notices have created major uncertainty in our company, particularly in the Manufaktur production facility. – both for the employed refugees as well as their fellow colleagues.
-Our massive concern has had a negative effect on the working atmosphere and on employee performance.
+These rejection notices have created major uncertainty in our company, particularly in the Manufaktur production facility – both for the employed refugees as well as their fellow colleagues.
+Our deep concern has had a negative effect on the working atmosphere and on employee performance.
 The rejection notices have really unsettled these employees and us as an employer as we continue to need the employees.
-Anytime an employee is missing, there is a direct correlation with lower production volumes.
+Anytime an employee is missing, there is a direction correlation with lower production volumes.

 We VAUDE employees have also become active and have scoured our closets and toy shelves for donations to an aid organization in Tettnang.
 Supplies were short there because a large group of refugees had to be housed within a very short timeframe in Tettnang.